 I’ll say this: most people use the A side, and the B side only gets warm in hotter weather, but it’s still something you need to be prepared for.

 When you look at the design, they did one thing differently: there’s a hole in the center of your pillow, which acts as a drop point for your skull to cradle its pressure points better.

 Overall, the entire design is very user-friendly, though it can take some getting used to if you’re using those rectangular old-style pillows.

 After a two or three day adjustment period, it will feel like second nature, and you won’t be able to go back to those lump pillows of the past.

-Apart from being removable and washable, it’s soft to the touch, so you can just unpack this and test it out straight away.
+Apart from being removable and washable, this back sleepers pillow is soft to the touch, so you can just unpack this and test it out straight away.